EF Core Sidekick: Using this extension for auto code generation

 Step 4: Specify the generation settings

-After you select the tables and/or views, you can specify settings for the entity generation.
+After you select the tables, views, functions, and/or stored procedures, you can specify settings for the entity generation and the custom code.

 General configuration

-- Override: Overwrites the existing files with the same file names.
+- Overwrite: Overwrites the existing files with the same file names.

 Entity configuration

-- Add the schema name as a prefix to the entity name: The name of the schema will be added as the prefix of the entity file name.
-For example, dbo_cur_emp.cs contains a schema prefix "dbo_" and cur_emp.cs contains no schema prefix.
+- Add schema as prefix: Add the schema name as the prefix of the file name.
+For example, "dbo_Order" contains the schema prefix "dbo_" and "Order" does not contain the schema prefix.

-- Create a schema sub folder for storing the entity file(s): Creates a folder using the name of the schema and store the entities in this folder.
+Create a schema sub folder for storing the entity file(s): A folder will be created using the name of the schema and the entities will be stored in this folder.

 Target configuration